oracle-livelabs/converged/obaas/extend-mobile-app/extend-mobile-app.md

    In Visual Studio Code, select the target platform in the lower right corner.
 The first time you do this it may say **No device**.

    ![Target device](images/obaas-flutter-target-device-footer.png)

+   Select the device you want to run the application on.
+If you can use a mobile device emulator (or a real device) that will probably give you the best experience.
+If you cannot, then **Chrome** is a good second choice.

    ![Select device or start emulator](images/obaas-flutter-select-device.png)